Dr. Wanetta "Nita" Hughes Bise

 Many of the clients I work with come to therapy carrying challenges that are rooted in relationships—past or present.
 While trauma can occur in many ways, it most often develops within the context of our connections with others.
 My ideal clients are those who sense that their life isn’t where they want it to be, even if they can’t yet identify the “how” or “why.”
 The beliefs they’ve developed about their experiences can lead to distorted views of themselves and their worth, making it difficult to form the deep, meaningful relationships they desire.
 In our work together, my first goal is to build the trust and rapport needed for a genuine therapeutic relationship.
 From there, I’ll help you identify what needs to change and support you in taking the steps necessary to create that change—while also holding you accountable in a compassionate, encouraging way.
 Many people are used to mistaking criticism for motivation, especially from themselves, but that pattern can shift.
 I truly love what I do, and I strive to create a therapeutic space where you can feel grounded, safe, and fully yourself.
 Together, we’ll address the work ahead in a way that feels both manageable and empowering.
 If you’re ready to begin your path toward healing, I’m ready to walk that journey with you.
 I look forward to meeting you and getting started.

-I am licensed in Colorado with 5 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, career difficulties, & depression.
+I am licensed in Colorado with 30 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, relationship issues, trauma and abuse.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 Kelsey Goss